psteichen/clusil-website/_events/wg-bcms-session-15.md

 ##### Where:

-Virtual
+This needs to be confirmed.

 ##### Registration:

-By [email](mailto:secgen@clusil.lu) before Tuesday June 9, 2020, noon.
+By [email](mailto:secgen@clusil.lu) before Tuesday September 8, 2020, noon.
 The link for the meeting will be sent on Tuesday afternoon to all regsitered participants.